crescent-network/crescent/x/farming/spec/08_proposal.md

 ## AddRequestProposal

+Request the module to create a public farming plan.

-You can either input epoch amount `EpochAmount` or epoch ratio `EpochRatio`.
-Depending on which value of the parameter you input, it creates the following plan type `FixedAmountPlan` or `RatioPlan`.
+- For each request, you must specify epoch amount `EpochAmount` or epoch ratio `EpochRatio`.
+- Depending on the value, the plan type `FixedAmountPlan` or `RatioPlan` is created.

 ```go
 // AddRequestProposal details a proposal for creating a public plan.